 Medicare is a federal program that provides health insurance for Americans who are 65 years old and older.
 It also provides health insurance for younger Americans with disability status, end stage renal disease and ALS (more commonly known as Lou Gehrig’s disease).
 Medicare benefits are separated into four parts: Part A, Part B, Part C and Part D.

 Original Medicare is health care managed by the federal government.
 It includes hospital coverage (Part A) and coverage for medical services, like doctor visits and tests (Part B).
 Original Medicare only covers 80% of health care costs, leaving individuals responsible for the other 20%.
-A separate prescription drug coverage (Part D) is also needed to avoid paying a fine, and there is no limit to the amount of money one could pay out-of-pocket as part of the 20% of costs that Original Medicare does not cover.
+A separate prescription drug coverage (Part D) is also needed to cover prescriptions, and there is no limit to the amount of money one could pay out-of-pocket as part of the 20% of costs that Original Medicare does not cover.

 To help cover the costs Original Medicare doesn’t pick up and to put a limit on the amount of money one could pay out of pocket, many people turn to a Medicare Advantage Plan or Medigap plan.
 Learn more about Medicare Advantage and Medigap plans here.